Solomon Islands: Culture

 The culture of the Solomon Islands is diverse among the groups living within the Solomon Islands archipelago, which lies within Melanesia in the Pacific Ocean, with the peoples distinguished by island, language, topography, and geography.
 The cultural area includes the nation-state of Solomon Islands and Bougainville Island, which is a part of Papua New Guinea.
 The Solomon Islands includes some culturally Polynesian societies that lie outside the main region of Polynesian influence, known as the Polynesian Triangle.
 There are seven Polynesian outliers within the Solomon Islands: Anuta, Bellona, Ontong Java, Rennell, Sikaiana, Tikopia, and Vaeakau-Taumako.

 There are majority cultural concepts such as the Wantok concept of people with a common language who are blood relatives being part of the extended family support and expected to assist one another and the Pijin term Kastom for both traditional beliefs and traditional land ownership concepts.

 Malaitan shell-money, manufactured in the Langa Langa Lagoon, is the traditional currency used in Malaita and throughout the Solomon Islands.
-The money consists of small polished shell disks which are drilled and placed on strings.
+The money consists of small, polished shell disks that are drilled and placed on strings.
 In the Solomons Tectus niloticus is harvested, which was traditionally made into items such as pearl buttons and jewellery.